lauT0/cse15l-lab-reports/lab3.md

 work with the poor.
 ```

-4) using -i to ignore case
+4) using -i to ignore case.
+Found with ChatGPT
 ```
 $ grep -i "el" technical/government/Media/A_helping_hand.txt
 A helping hand for helping hands